Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 But I've got this adorable magnet now.

-I can't have this left without you when these fucking nerds look at me.
+I can have this left without you when these fucking nerds look at it.

 Three Australians leave them.

-They leave anyone dumb enough to go to the airport gift shop.
+They leave anyone dumb enough to go to the air.

 Propellers are good though.